Book Clinic Appointment

 - Beat the stress: None of our lives are free of stress, but the trick lies in managing them well.
 Whether you have physical or mental stress, try and work on reducing it, by meditation, music, or any relaxation technique that works for you.
 Even cardio exercises, if not overdone, are a good way to relax.
 Try not to fatigue yourself during your workout.
 Have a well-balanced meal and a good sleep to manage stress better.

 Talk to your instructor to know more about ways to improve testosterone production.
 Higher levels of testosterone take the quality of life to a different level.
+If you wish to discuss about any specific problem, you can consult a Sexologist.

 The lack of libido after pregnancy is common in women.
 Almost every woman goes through this phase.
 Apart from hormonal imbalance, there could be a range of other factors, such as fatigue, distraction and psychological fear that may contribute to it.
 Doctors often suggest refraining from sex for six months after the baby is born.
 If, however, you still suffer from a lack of sexual urge, here is a checklist that could help you to reignite the old spark.